fobdev/BogueBot/README.md

 # BogueBot
-General porpuse discord bot made with discord.js <br>
+General porpuse discord bot made with discord.js

 Name/pic are just a meme - all funcions and commands works properly<br><br>